 Timothy C. Dec joined OpGen as our interim Chief Financial Officer in April 2015.
 Prior to joining OpGen, Mr. Dec served as Senior Vice President and Chief Financial Officer for Clubwidesports, LLC, a start-up sports management software company, from January 2014 to April 2015.
-From December 2012 to the present, Mr. Dec is an adjunct professor at Mount St. Mary's University, where he teaches M.B.A. courses in Finance.
-From August 2007 to December 2012, Mr. Dec served as Senior Vice President and Chief Financial Officer of Fortress International Group, Inc., a publicly traded company.
+From August 2007 to December 2012, Mr. Dec was Senior Vice President and Chief Financial Officer of Fortress International Group, Inc., a publicly traded company.
 Mr. Dec has served in Chief Financial Officer or other senior financial executive roles at companies in a number of industries from September 1986 through August 2007, including three publicly traded companies listed on NASDAQ or AMEX, such as Corvis Corporation, and with private equity-backed companies.
 Mr. Dec also has public accounting firm experience.
-Mr. Dec received his B.S. in Accounting from Mount St. Mary's University and an M.B.A. from American University.
+Mr. Dec is an adjunct professor at Mount St. Mary's University, where he teaches M.B.A. courses in Finance.
+Mr. Dec received his B.S. in Accounting from Mount St. Mary's University.

 G. Terrance Walker, Ph.D. joined OpGen in June 2013 as Vice President, Research and Development and was promoted to Senior Vice President, Research and Development in October 2014.
 Dr. Walker's responsibilities include leading the development of genomic technologies and new products supporting molecular diagnostics for infectious diseases.
 Prior to OpGen, Dr. Walker led drug target validation, biomarker discovery and clinical diagnostic development across most disease areas and stages of development from discovery through late clinical trials at Pfizer Inc. (NYSE: PFE), from January 2011 to April 2012, at Duke University and The Biomarker Factory, from February 2009 to December 2010, at GlaxoSmithKline plc (NYSE: GSK), from January 2001 to September 2009, and at Becton, Dickinson and Company (NYSE: BDX), from March 1998 to December 2000.
 Dr. Walker received his Ph.D. in Biophysical Chemistry from the University of Rochester with postdoctoral training in Biophysical Chemistry at the University of California, Berkeley.

 Vadim Sapiro joined OpGen in December 2011 as Chief Information Officer.
 Mr. Sapiro is responsible for leading the development of the Company's bioinformatics applications, software, databases and information technology operations.
 Prior to OpGen, Mr. Sapiro was senior vice president at SAIC-Frederick, or SAIC, from June 2008 to December 2011, overseeing the Information Systems Program for the National Cancer Institute at Frederick with responsibility for information technology, scientific computing and bioinformatics.
-Among Mr. Sapiro's projects were technical program management and operations for the cancer Biomedical Informatics Grid (caBIG[TM]), the cancer Human Biobank (caHUB) and The Cancer Genome Atlas (TCGA).
+Among Mr. Sapiro's projects were technical program management and operations for the cancer Biomedical Informatics Grid (caBIGTM), the cancer Human Biobank (caHUB) and The Cancer Genome Atlas (TCGA).
 Prior to SAIC, from July 1999 to May 2008, Mr. Sapiro was Vice President for Information Technology with the J. Craig Venter Institute.
 Mr. Sapiro is active in the regional and national technology and research communities, having served on many life sciences and biotech focused advisory boards and review committees.
 Mr. Sapiro holds a B.S. in Mathematics and Computer Science from the University of Maryland.